Quality Assurance Work in Healthcare: How Uniformity, Structure and Measurability Help Achieve More Equal Care

 Robert Sarkadi Kristiansson

-Robert Sarkadi Kristiansson, Chief Medical Officer at Region Uppsala’s Health and Habilitation Unit, is a passionate change agent with his sights set on creating more equal and better-quality healthcare for everyone in Sweden.
+Robert Sarkadi Kristiansson, Chief Medical Officer at Region Uppsala’s Close care and health Unit, is a passionate change agent with his sights set on creating more equal and better-quality healthcare for everyone in Sweden.

 “The healthcare system can’t remedy society’s inequalities.
 On the other hand, it can promote equality by making sure that everyone who seeks medical care gets the best help possible.
 The aim of our QA efforts in the healthcare sector is to be able to offer each and every person the best possible care based on the available resources,” Robert explains.